 Here are some ways of promoting:

-- Write good, quality music.
+- Make good, quality music.
 That’s the essential foundation.

 - Release music on trusted record labels.
 They do not necessarily have to be big ones but rather have their own niche audience, which is obviously should be your audience, too.